D2b906/D2b906/README.md

 - 👋 Hi, I’m @D2b906
-- 👀 I like programming in Unity, Python, and Plain C#
+- 👀 I'm new to Git.
+I like programming in C#.